 The food writer, critic and Masterchef judge William Sitwell (great-nephew of Edith Sitwell) joins Zeb Soanes to recite William Walton's witty and irreverent Façade, preceded by the world premiere of Ben Palmer's new composition, Eggs or Anarchy, based on Sitwell's account of how Lord Woolton achieved the impossible task of feeding the nation during the Second World War.

-Zeb will host an evening of words and music for the turn of the season at the ancient Norfolk church of St Mathias, Thorpe-next-Haddiscoe.
-Joined by friends from the world of music, theatre and broadcasting.
+An evening of words and music for the turn of the season at the ancient Norfolk church of St Mathias, Thorpe-next-Haddiscoe.
+Introduced by Zeb, joined by friends from the world of music, theatre and broadcasting.

 St Martin in the Fields presents the most complete live performance of Sir John Betjeman's Banana Blush for over 30 years, performed by Zeb Soanes and Carole Boyd.